top of page

 IMG_3187.jpeg

-I lived in Hawaii in my 20's and learned how to build free standing dry stack rock walls, known as hakahaka walls.
-The walls were built around a home as a landscape element or to demarcate property, but they also held an ancient symbol of protection and strength.
+I lived in Hawaii in my 20's and learned how to build free standing dry stack rock walls, known as hakahaka walls, which held an ancient symbol of protection and strength.

 Making a hakahaka wall required solving a visual and structural problem, patience and time finding the perfect rock to fit the previous rock stacked, and tenacity to see the project through.
 In this craft, I found creative fire and a way of seeing into things.